rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 product_url: rackspace-email
 ---

-This article describes how to manage multi-factor authentication for Rackspace Webmail.
+This article describes how to manage multifactor authentication for Rackspace Webmail.

 ### Prerequisites